 What are sensory boards?

-Sensory boards are a fun way for your baby or toddler to feel so many new textures and objects all in one place.
+Sensory boards, also called busy boards, are a fun way for your baby or toddler to feel so many new textures and objects all in one place.
 You can put many different household objects or toys on the board for them to touch and feel.

 The great thing about sensory boards is that it will keep your baby or toddler busy, and in one spot, for awhile!
 Since there are a variety of items to explore, they shouldn’t lose attention that quickly.